PaulMarinaro/billypedia/README.md

 Let's get to work dynamically creating, structuring, styling and adding some elements Billypedia page!

 Open up the `index.js` file of the billypedia project, and follow the TODO's below to build out the UI from the loaded JSON data.

+**It is very important as you create your new elements that you create them as the proper HTML tags, and provide them the ids and classes listed in the directions. **

 ---